Dog breed: First dog breeds

-In 2017, a study showed that 9,000 years ago the domestic dog was present at what is now Zhokhov Island, arctic north-eastern Siberia, which was connected to the mainland at that time.
+In 2017, a study showed that 9,000 years ago the domestic dog was lived on Zhokhov Island, arctic north-eastern Siberia, which was connected to the mainland at that time.
 The dogs were selectively bred as either sled dogs or as hunting dogs, which implies that a sled dog standard and a hunting dog standard existed at that time.
 The optimal maximum size for a sled dog is 20-25 kg based on thermo-regulation, and the ancient sled dogs were between 16–25 kg.
 The same standard has been found in the remains of sled dogs from this region 2,000 years ago and in the modern Siberian Husky breed standard.
 Other dogs were larger at 30 kg and appear to be dogs that had been crossed with wolves and used for polar-bear hunting.

 Between 3,000 and 4,000 years ago greyhound-types of dogs were depicted on pottery and paintings in Egypt and Western Asia.
 Mastiff-type dogs were kept for guarding and hunting, and short-legged dogs were also bred.
 Most modern dog breeds are the products of the controlled breeding practices of the Victorian era (1830–1900), and the accurate documenting of pedigrees with the establishment of the English Kennel Club in 1873 in imitation of other stud book registries for cattle and horses.